arzafiruddin/DDandD/README.md

 |  ╠╣            | Skill Upgrade |
 |  <>            | Exit          |

 In order to interact with these, simply walk into the icon on the map screen.
-In order to take action during an in-game scene, use the [ 1 ], [ 2 ], [ 3 ], and [ E ] keys are prompted in the game.
+In order to take action during an in-game scene, use the [ 1 ], [ 2 ], [ 3 ], and [ E ] keys as prompted in the game.

+### Combat

+There are 3 options during an enemy encounter: [ 1 ] Attack, [ 2 ] Magic, or [ 3 ] Flee.
+[ 1 ] Attack --> Enemy loses an amount of HP equal to the attack power of the player's weapon and skill (damage can increase +1 with each Attack skill upgrade or a new weapon)
+[ 2 ] Magic --> A random chance that the enemy will lose HP equal to the magic power of the player or no damage at all (damage can increase +2 with each Magic skill upgrade)
+[ 3 ] Flee --> Player leaves enemy encounter, but the enemy remains on the map

 ### Quit

-If the journey ahead is too daunting (or you simply need to quit the program), click the [ Q ] key followed by the [ ENTER ] key on the map screen.
+If the journey ahead is too daunting, click the [ Q ] key followed by the [ ENTER ] key on the map screen to quit.

 ## Additional Information
 ### Downloading and Running